-The WEA has six programmatic departments - Alliance Development, Church in Community, Missions & Evangelism, Public Engagement, Relief & Development and Theological Concerns.
+The WEA has six programmatic departments - Alliance Development, Church in Community, Missions & Evangelism, Public Engagement, Relief & Development and Global Theology.
 Each department consists of networks related to the area, working together to maximize their impact on the global and local communities.

-The WEA Alliance Development Department seeks to strengthen existing evangelical alliances and establish new alliances in places they do not yet exist.
-The WEA ADD, accordingly, equips and establishes alliances to be visible, viable and vital entities that impact the nations with the Kingdom of God.
+The WEA Alliance Engagement Department seeks to strengthen existing evangelical alliances and establish new alliances in places they do not yet exist.
+The WEA AED, accordingly, equips and establishes alliances to be visible, viable and vital entities that impact the nations with the Kingdom of God.

-The Church in Community Department works with Evangelical Alliances and the broader WEA family, providing programs and resources to enable them to develop healthy disciple-making churches that make a difference in their communities.
+The Church Engagement Department works with Evangelical Alliances and the broader WEA family, providing programs and resources to enable them to develop healthy disciple-making churches that make a difference in their communities.

-The Missions and Evangelism Department connects with leaders of Evangelical Missionary Alliances, missions movements, networks, agencies and churches to reflect on current missions and evangelism practice and provide resources that strengthen participation in God’s mission locally and globally.
+The Global Witness Department connects with leaders of Evangelical Missionary Alliances, missions movements, networks, agencies and churches to reflect on current missions and evangelism practice and provide resources that strengthen participation in God’s mission locally and globally.

 The Public Engagement Department seeks to engage with governments, intergovernmental and non-profit organizations and various other stakeholders to address and advocate for issues of public concern and for the common good.

-The Department of Theological Concerns leads an ongoing global discussion process between WEA’s wide range of members, churches, training institutions, theologians, and researchers, seeking to speak with one voice to the world and connects WEA to all other global Christian communions.
+The Global Theology Department leads an ongoing global discussion process between WEA’s wide range of members, churches, training institutions, theologians, and researchers, seeking to speak with one voice to the world and connects WEA to all other global Christian communions.
 It seeks to be present whenever theological informed issues are debated on a global level.